Helen Keller Biography

 By this time, Keller had mastered several methods of communication, including touch-lip reading, Braille, speech, typing and finger-spelling.
 With the help of Sullivan and Sullivan's future husband, John Macy, Keller wrote her first book, The Story of My Life.
 It covered her transformation from childhood to 21-year-old college student.
 Keller graduated, cum laude, from Radcliffe in 1904, at the age of 24.

 In 1905, Sullivan married John Macy, an instructor at Harvard University, a social critic and a prominent socialist.
 After the marriage, Sullivan continued to be Keller's guide and mentor.
 When Keller went to live with the Macys, they both initially gave Keller their undivided attention.
 Gradually, however, Anne and John became distant to each other, as Anne's devotion to Keller continued unabated.
-After several years, they separated, though were never divorced.
+After several years, the couple separated, though were never divorced.

 Work and Influence